Dean F. Sittig: Research

 His research focuses on understanding the sociotechnical risks of, and solutions to address, unintended consequences associated with design, development, implementation, and use of various health information technologies (HIT), including computer-based provider order entry, clinical decision support within electronic health records (EHRs), and most recently in EHR-related patient safety.
 Along with Hardeep Singh, he developed an “8-dimension socio-technical model for safe and effective HIT implementation and use”.
 A modification of the model was used by the National Academy of Medicine (NAM), in a sentinel event report from the Joint Commission, and the National Quality Forum to describe the socio-technical challenges associated with measuring HIT safety.
 This model has also been used in a variety of HIT-related research studies including: identification of keys to implementing novel clinical prediction algorithms, exploring barriers to implementation of clinical information systems in nursing homes, development of a childhood cancer passport for care, and development of a questionnaire regarding EHR-related safety concerns.

-Sittig has published over 600 scientific articles and 6 books. (h-index = 82).
+Sittig has published over 600 scientific articles and 6 books. (h-index = 92).

-Honors
+Honors and awards

 In 1992 he was elected a Fellow of the American College of Medical Informatics (ACMI).
 In 2017 he was elected an Inaugural Fellow of the International Academy of Health Sciences Informatics (IAHSI).
 In 2019 he was elected a Fellow of the American Medical Informatics Association (AMIA).
+In 2023 he won the American Medical Informatics Association (AMIA) Donald Eugene Detmer Award for Health Policy Contributions in Informatics.